The-Michael-R/pico_w-framework/README.md

 The paths to both SDKs are set in the [`CMakeLists.txt`](CMakeLists.txt).

-> [!Warning]
+> [!Note]
-> To make the example work with the pico-sdk 2.1.0 you need to apply this patch:
+> If you see the following runtime error please update the piko-sdk to 2.1.1 or
-> [ Initialise stack in async_context_execute_sync call #2106 ](https://github.com/raspberrypi/pico-sdk/pull/2106/commits/4d4d09ec74e719ef4cf8ad7303e2cca6a95d05de) otherwise you'll ge an assertion like this:
+> newer:
 > ```
 > [...]
 > assertion "!(raw_irq_mask[get_core_num()] & gpio_mask)" failed: file "[...]/pico-sdk/src/rp2_common
 > [...]
 > ```

 # Features